kwast-os/kwast/README.md

 ```

 ### Contributing
 Interested in contributing to the project?
-Check the issues for TODO items
+Check the issues for TODO items.

 ## Goals